arribada/LoraTracker/README.md

 ```
 cd ./receiver
-balena push FleetName # The selected fleet name when creating the fleet.
+balena push FleetNameReciever # The selected fleet name when creating the fleet.
 ```
 ### At fleet level add service variables
 > replace the `...` with the value from the POSTGRES_PASSWORD env variable.